-- (a) The indicator is the result of the ratio between the determined costs and the forecast traffic expected for the period at European Union level, as contained in the Commission's assumptions for establishing the European-Union wide targets in application of Article 9.4. - (b) The indicator includes all cost components chargeable to users in accordance with the charging Regulation. - (c) The indicator is expressed in Euros and in real terms.

-(d) The indicator is provided for each year of the reference period.
+- (a) The indicator is the result of the ratio between the determined costs and the forecast traffic expected for the period at European Union level, as contained in the Commission's assumptions for establishing the European-Union wide targets in application of Article 9.4. - (b) The indicator includes all cost components chargeable to users in accordance with the charging Regulation. - (c) The indicator is expressed in Euros and in real terms. - (d) The indicator is provided for each year of the reference period.

-For the first reference period, terminal air navigation services costs and unit rates shall be collected, consolidated and monitored by the Commission in accordance with the charging Regulation.
+For the first reference period, terminal air navigation services costs and unit rates shall be collected, consolidated and monitored by the Commission.

-4.2 As from the second reference period, the second European Union-wide cost-efficiency key performance indicator shall be the average European Union determined unit rate for terminal air navigation services.
+4.2 As from the second reference period, a second European Union-wide cost-efficiency KPI shall be implemented the average European Union unit rate for terminal air navigation services.